Policy: Copyright - Higher Education Opportunity Act (HEOA) Guidelines

 - In order to gain access to the network in the residence halls on the UW-Platteville campus, students need to register their computer through NetReg.
 In this process, students will be asked five questions related to copyright and copyright law.
 Their computer is not active on the network until all five questions are answered correctly.
 If a question is answered incorrectly, the system will pick another five questions for the student to answer.

-- Students using campus wireless networks are also subject to these rules per Policy - Acceptable Use of Information Technology Resources
+- Students using campus wireless networks are also subject to these rules per [Link for document 50045 is unavailable at this time.]

 If the University of Wisconsin-Platteville receives a take-down notice